a variety of vegetables and fish with nutrients to eat during menopause

 • Keep a food diary to identify your personal triggers and make informed choices.

 • Talk to your healthcare provider or a registered dietitian.
 Personalized guidance can be helpful because menopause affects everyone differently.
+Consider asking if adding any dietary supplements is a good option for you.

 Be kind to yourself